Internal Telephone Systems to Improve Communication

 Using internal linking and phone extensions saves your business the cost of using the Public Switched Telephone Network (PSTN).
 If employees were to communicate by outside lines, like they do with customers, companies would be paying close to double on their current phone expenses.

 The implementation of internal telephone systems is significantly cheaper than installing a VoIP system, for example.
-On the other hand, VoIP systems can offer more advanced options for businesses.
-As a middle option companies may decide to install Hybrid telephone systems that can be enitrely tailored, but for a higher price of course.
+On the other hand, VoIP providers can offer more advanced options for businesses.
+As a middle option companies may decide to install hybrid telephone systems that can be enitrely tailored, but for a higher price of course.

 Flexibility and Accessibility

 Internal telephone systems are flexible in that they are easily scalable.
 Additional phone lines can be added for expanding businesses as well as various extra features for easy access and managerial monitoring.
 Conference calling, voicemail, call recording and forwarding are also applicable internally and are accessible from different locations, rather than one centralised unit.

 Internal telephone systems can also have extensions to reach other facilities such as fax machines and portable computers.

 Improved Customer Relations